 But scientists can’t help but do their thing, I suppose, and so they took a look at nearly 70 years of published research to see if there’s a link between dog ownership and mortality.
 What they found is unsurprising: According to data from six studies published between 1950 and 2019, dog ownership was associated with a 24 percent risk reduction for death.
 That decreased mortality risk was even more pronounced among people with previous cardiovascular problems.

-All of this is a fancy, science-way of saying that dogs appear to help people live longer, especially people with heart issues.
+All of this is a fancy, science-way of saying that owning a dog is linked to people living longer, especially people with heart issues.
 A separate study, also published Tuesday in Circulation, builds upon this great news even more.
 Researchers found that people had better health outcomes after having a stroke or cardiovascular event if they had a dog.

 Scientists will tell you that owning a dog is good because it encourages owners to take walks and play, and because companionship is generally good for you.
 I buy that.
 But also, if you put a really good dog in front of me, I’d stick around as long as possible to keep playing with it.
 That may not be science, but it *is* common sense!